By Sam Diaz

 And of course, without affordable housing in Oregon's ever-more-costly cities, even more people will be forced out of their homes and into the streets.
 That's a humanitarian catastrophe no one wants.
 So our work on inclusionary housing not only protects rural communities from sprawl, it helps build more resilient urban communities in the bargain.
 That’s a two-fer we’ll take any day.

-How does the Inclusionary Housing (IH) program work?
+How does the Inclusionary Housing Program work?

 Have thoughts about the program?
 We want to hear from you!

-Please submit your questions and ideas to this google form or email us with the email subject line: Inclusionary Housing.
+Please submit your questions and ideas to this Google form or email us with the email subject line: Inclusionary Housing.